Are you a fiduciary?

 What will we talk about?

-If it touches your financial life, there’s a pretty good chance we’re going to talk about it.
+If it touches your financial life, we’re going to talk about it.
 Common topics include managing your expenses, saving for retirement and big purchases, how to invest your money, reviewing your different types of insurance coverage, and going over your employee benefits.
-We’ll also go over any questions you have as they come up.
-Plus a few discussions on the latest Disney+ show, if you’re a fellow nerd 🙂
+We’ll go over any questions you have as they come up.
+Maybe a few discussions on the latest Disney+ show, if you’re a fellow nerd 🙂

 Who were your heroes growing up?